from FPGA Design Elements by Charles Eric LaForest, PhD., GateForge Consulting Ltd.

 Thus, depending on the alignment of the sending clock relative to the receiving clock at that particular point in time, the output high and low phases of a toggling bit may have different lengths, though the total period remains the same.
 Also, the synchronizer prevents metastable state from propagating into the rest of the logic, possibly causing an incorrect bit value to be created.

 So, in the worst case of a bit which toggles each sending clock cycle, the receiving clock must run at least 1.5x faster to provide 3 edges between bit transitions.
-In the particular CDC design I am describing, the worst case is even worse: the fastest toggling bit is the sending clock itself, so each high and low phase must last 1.5x periods of the receiving clock, meaning the sending clock must be 3x slower than the receiving clock at a minimum.

 This 1/3 sending/receiving ratio is another way to express the worst case synchronizer latency of 3 cycles explained earlier: 3 receiving clock edges per incoming bit transition means 6 edges total over a cycle (two transitions), which necessarily contain 3 positive edges.